Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

 Explore Your Refinancing Options

 Besides freeing up funds each month, paying down debt has long-term benefits, like boosting your credit score and lowering your debt-to-income ratio.
-In order to help do this, you may want to include refinancing in your student loan repayment strategy.
+And you may want to include refinancing in your student loan repayment strategy.

 When you refinance, a private lender pays off your existing loans and issues you a new loan.
 This gives you a chance to lock in a lower interest rate than you’re currently paying and combine all of your loans into a single monthly bill.
 Some lenders, including SoFi, also provide benefits for new doctors.